Kinetina/snort-/README.md

 ```

-Training & Test data are in CSV fo
+Training & Test data are in CSV format:
+`